thanos-io/thanos/docs/components/receive.md

                                  Listen host:port for HTTP endpoints.
       --http-grace-period=2m     Time to wait after an interrupt received for HTTP Server.
-      --http-tls-config=""       [EXPERIMENTAL] Path to configuration file that can enable TLS or authentication.
+      --http-tls-config=""       [EXPERIMENTAL] Path to the configuration file that can enable TLS or authentication for all HTTP endpoints.
       --label=key="value" ...
 External labels to announce.
 This flag will be removed in the future when handling multiple tsdb instances is added.